Middle School (7-8) Distinctives

 In the middle school years teachers build and expand upon a strong Lower School foundation, continuing to emphasize an integration of the Christian worldview across core academic disciplines.
 Additionally, students devote time to a formal study of logic as well as an extensive survey of the Old and New Testament.

-In the middle grades, students move from concrete to more abstract thinking.
+During these years, students move from concrete to more abstract thinking.
 Thus, students have a greater appetite and capacity to discuss, debate, and argue over issues both great and small.
-The Veritas Logic School is a place of inquiry and dialogue, geared to meet the intense curiosity of these students.
+Classrooms are designed to meet the intense curiosity of these students.
 Teachers lead students in interactive class discussions, prompting them to think deeper about issues and ideas, and training students in civility and persuasion when expressing their opinions in both spoken and written word.

 The study of Latin provides many proven benefits including increased vocabulary skills, advanced thinking skills, and a foundation for the study of other languages.
 The understanding of Latin culture provides a critical context to understanding our Western cultural heritage.